Cyb3rWard0g/HELK/ti/readme.md

 After replacing ` 1531-winevent-sysmon-filter.conf ` file restart the helk-logstash with ` docker restart helk-logstash `.
 Then refresh the index fields in Kibana ` (Management -> Index pattern -> refresh)` .

+Then browse some ips or domains which is included in ` otx_domain_.csv and otx_ipv4_.csv  ` file.
+After that you can search using `  ti.DestinationIP.otx:* or  ti.Domain.otx:* ` .

 ## Configuration Details